 - Leave space between each biscuit.

-Place the biscuits 2 inches apart on a parchment lined baking sheet.
-This allows enough space for the Bisquick buttermilk biscuits to rise but not bake together. - Brush the tops with butter to create a golden brown color.
+Place them 2 inches apart on a parchment lined baking sheet.
+This allows enough space for the Bisquick buttermilk biscuits to rise but not bake together. - Brush the tops of simple buttermilk biscuits with butter to create a golden brown color.

-If your biscuits are dry, it is likely because you overmixed the dough or used too much baking mix.
+If they are dry, it is likely because you overmixed the dough or used too much baking mix.
 When mixing the dough, mix until the ingredients are just combined.

 Overmixing leads to biscuits being tough.
 Measure the flour correctly using a spoon and level method or a food scale.

-Buttermilk gives biscuits a tangy flavor and also makes them more tender.
+Buttermilk gives it a tangy flavor and also makes them more tender.
 They will also rise a bit more because of the acidity in buttermilk.

 Make sure you are using cold butter.
 If the butter is too soft, it won’t create flakes in the dough and will make the biscuits tough.

 Also, make sure you are using a biscuit cutter.
-Do not twist the cutter when cutting out the biscuits.
-This will seal the edges and prevent the biscuits from rising.
+Do not twist the cutter when cutting out.
+This will seal the edges and prevent them from rising.

 Biscuits freeze well for up to 2 months.
 Thaw overnight in the refrigerator and reheat as directed above.